ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[D1]**

-If one or more L2 Meta Transactions are reverted before they are finalized on the L2's Layer 1, the Transaction Fees in the affected Meta Transactions SHOULD be returned to the Transaction Originator by the Intermediary as a Transaction Fee Refund.
+If an L2 Meta Transactions is reverted before it is finalized on the processing L2's Layer 1 and the Transaction Originator has been charged the Transaction Fee by the Intermediary, the Transaction Fee in the reverted Meta Transaction SHOULD be refunded to the Transaction Originator by the Intermediary.

 [[D1]](#d1) Testability: